-Emma Kunz – Geometric Visionary
+Emma Kunz – Cardinal Points

 There is a periodicity in Kunz’s drawings that remind us of John Whitney’s early computational film work, in particular his film Arabesque.
 Not surprisingly both artists were preoccupied with the harmonic resolution of linear elements and the counterpoint of their concurrent forces.